tdwaf/doc.jp/docs/resources/currently-using.md

 !!! failure "Important"
     I add and remove items from here all the time.
 I'm finding new resources all the time so I will update this page monthly so it's not always correct.

+    I'm also not listing textbooks used, however, I'm currently going through Genki 2 **as of 01/20/2024**

+### Browser Extensions

+- [Yomitan](https://github.com/themoeway/yomitan): Yomitan is a browser extension that allows you to look up Japanese words with both the meaning and the reading on web pages with ease.
+I pretty much just use it for the definitions of things when migaku isn't turned on.

+- [Migaku](https://migaku.com/): Honestly, it's mostly just a sentence mining thing for me.
+I prefer it over using yomitan and asbplayer.
+Might change in the future though.

+### Graded Readers

+- [Satori Reader](https://www.satorireader.com/): I really like this service.
+It essentially just a site with tons of graded stories.
+However, the sentence by sentence translation and native audio make the whole service very nice to use.

 ### Grammar

-- **Genki 1**: Grammar textbook

 - [Bunpro](https://bunpro.jp/grammar_points): Pretty cool.
 Groups grammar points by N~ level or by textbook.
 Will essentially make the equivolent of an Anki deck in the UI.
 I use it more so for repetition but I learn from text books.

 ### Dictionaries

-- [Jotoba](https://jotoba.de/): A really helpful dictionary I prefer over Jisho
+- [Jotoba](https://jotoba.de/): A really helpful dictionary I prefer over Jisho at times.

-- [Jisho](https://jisho.org/): Tried and true lookup dictionary
+- [Jisho](https://jisho.org/): Tried and true lookup dictionary.

-- [Tokoboto](https://takoboto.jp/): Another dictionary I like to use from time to time.
-Not as much as the other two however

-### Browser Extensions
+### Sentence Search

-- [Yomichan](https://foosoft.net/projects/yomichan/): Yomichan is a browser extension that allows you to look up Japanese words with both the meaning and the reading on web pages with ease.
+- [Immersion Kit](https://www.immersionkit.com/): Made by game gengo (amazing youtuber!).
+You can search sentences from anime, games, etc. with translation.
+I like to use it when I want to spice up the sentences I'm mining (for a particular vocabulary word)